cloudfoundry/cf-mysql-release/README.md

   $ bosh upload release releases/cf-mysql-<N>.yml
   ```

-#### Create a BOSH Release from HEAD and Upload:
+#### Create and upload a BOSH Release:

-1. Build a BOSH development release from HEAD
+1. Checkout one of the branches described in <a href="#branches">Getting the Code</a>.
+Build a BOSH development release.

   ```
   $ cd ~/workspace/cf-mysql-release
+  $ git checkout release-candidate
   $ ./update
   $ bosh create release
   ```